CoverUp: Effective High Coverage Test Generation for Python: Approach

 \subsection{Integration Check}

-While \coverup{} only saves tests that pass when ran by themselves, it is still possible that some of these do not clean up properly, or otherwise have side effects (``state pollution'') that cause other tests to fail~\cite{10.1145/2771783.2771793}.
+While \coverup{} only saves tests that pass when run in isolation, it is still possible that some may fail to clean up after themselves or introduce side effects (``state pollution'') that cause other tests to fail~\cite{10.1145/2771783.2771793}.
 This issue is not unique to LLM-based test generation: Fraser et al.~\cite{evosuite-evaluation} report side effects on 50\% of test classes generated by \textsc{EvoSuite}~\cite{evosuite}, an SBST test generator.
-Figure~\ref{fig:test-with-side-effects} shows an example where a generated test not only modifies, but also, in a misguided attempt to clean up, deletes global symbols used by the code under test.
+Figure~\ref{fig:test-with-side-effects} shows an example where a generated test not only modifies but also deletes global symbols used by the code under test, in a misguided attempt to clean up.
+For a test generation approach to be effective, it must thus include some way to handle state pollution.

-To attempt to detect and handle such tests, once \coverup{} has processed all outstanding code segments, it executes the entire suite in a single session.
-If tests then fail, \coverup{} attempts to identify the cause, disabling tests as necessary by renaming their files so that \texttt{pytest} ignores them.
-Such tests remain available for review and possible reactivation by the user, as they are known to contribute to coverage.

-\coverup{} supports two different methods for handling failing tests.
-It can simply disable all failing tests without attempting to ascertain the cause of the errors.
-This method is fast and allows the user to move on quickly to prompting for more tests, but may lead to a significant loss in coverage as various tests are disabled unnecessarily.
-Alternatively, \coverup{} can look for the test or tests actually causing the failures by successively running subsets of the entire suite, an approach adapted from Delta Debugging~\cite{delta-debugging}.
-This method requires additional test runs, and thus more time, but is likely to reduce the loss in coverage resulting from disabled tests.
+Our implementation offers three alternatives: \begin{enumerate} \item \textbf{Execute each test in isolation:} This approach prevents memory-based state pollution by one test from affecting other tests. \coverup{} implements efficient test isolation based on the Unix \verb$fork()$ system call for the \verb$pytest$ framework.
+This option is the default, which Section~\ref{sec:evaluation} uses for the empirical evaluation of \coverup{}. \item \textbf{Disable polluting tests:} This approach executes the entire suite and, upon a test failure, searches for the polluting tests and disables them. \coverup{} implements the search by successively reducing and executing subsets of the entire suite; \item \textbf{Disable failing tests:} This approach may lead to a significant loss in coverage as tests may be disabled unnecessarily and may still leave a polluting test enabled, but it allows the user to move on quickly to prompting for more tests. \end{enumerate} Any disabled tests remain available for review and possible reactivation by the user.